moyito2604/Mobot/README.md

-m!skip: skips the current track in queue m!showqueue: shows the songs that are currently in queue m!repeat: Allows you to toggle the queue repeat
+m!skip: skips the current track in queue m!showqueue: shows the songs that are currently in queue m!repeat: Allows you to toggle the queue repeat m!remove: Allows the user to remove a single item from queue m!save: Allows a user to save a queue m!load: Allows a user to load a the saved queue m!song: Searches and adds a song to the queue without selection m!playlist: Searches for playlists and allows the user to select a playlist to add to the queue m!qplaylist: Searches and adds a playlist to the queue without selection Slash Commands
-Slash Commands
 /ping: Displays the bot's ping
 /unpause: plays any paused music in the bot